emsec/ConFuzz/README.md

 ## Getting started

 ### Installation
-Clone this repository and execute the following commands in the ConFuzz directory.
+Install Python and OpenOCD, clone this repository and execute the following commands in the ConFuzz directory.

 ```bash
 # Initialize our boofuzz fork as a submodule.